TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ---

 - Player & modes
-	- Mode & mode vars will have no different relation to the player as the cosmos common state has
+	- A mode shall be able to operate without crash on virtually any cosmos
-		- e.g. for replays, we can change it any time
+		- Should catch up with changes
-		- They should always more or less catch up
+	- A player stores initial solvable every time a
 	- For resetting a round, the modes will need to have an initial comos solvable
 		- For round-less modes, e.g. test scene mode, we can simply pass the same cosmos
 			- Actually just have a constexpr bool for each